National Organ Transplant Act of 1984: Title II - Organ Procurement Activities

-The Act also introduced a scientific Federal Registry of all the recipients of organ transplants.
-This registry includes patient information and transplant procedures.
+Moreover, the Act introduced a Federal Registry that documents all organ transplant recipients, encompassing patient information and transplant procedures.

 Title III - Prohibition of Organ Purchases

-NOTA specifically states "it shall be unlawful for any person to knowingly acquire, receive, or otherwise transfer any human organ for valuable consideration for use in human transplantation if the transfer affects interstate commerce."
-The penalty of breaking this law is a fine of $50,000 or up to five years in prison, or both.
+NOTA specifically states "It shall be unlawful for any person to knowingly acquire, receive, or otherwise transfer any human organ for valuable consideration for use in human transplantation if the transfer affects interstate commerce."
+The penalty for breaking this law is a fine of $50,000 up to five years in prison, or both.

 Title IV - Miscellaneous

 NOTA created a "national registry of voluntary bone marrow donors."
 Donors on this list have given informed consent and their names are kept confidential.
 This registry is upheld by the Secretary of Health and Human Services.

 Amendments

 1988

 The 1988 Amendment of NOTA introduced the Organ Procurement Organizations and Organ Procurement and Transplantation Network explained in detail in Title II of NOTA.

 1990

 The 1990 Amendment of NOTA introduced the Federal Registry.